Delonghi Dedica – EC680, EC685, EC785, EC885 – What’s the Difference?

 A: The Dedica will flash the steam button orange, when it is time to descale.
 This is just based on the number of uses – there is no limescale detector.
 No matter what, make sure to descale at least every 1-2 months, to ensure proper operation of your machine.
 It’s important!

-The Next Generation – EC785
+The Next Generation – Dedica EC785

 The EC785 is a model kind of in between the EC685 and EC885.
 It includes the newer panarello, but also is offered in different colors – beige, pink, and gray.

 It also comes delivered with accessories: a nice metal-footed tamper and a milk steaming pitcher.
 So, it’s kind of a bundle, to get started easier as a home barista.
 The colors are also quite nice.
-As far as I know, these were just released on the European market.
+As far as I know, these were solely released on the European market.

-The Current Generation – EC885
+The Current Generation – Dedica Arte EC885

-In my opinon, the best release so far has been the EC885.
+In my opinion, the best release so far has been the EC885.
 This model was first released in Australia and North America as test markets, in 2021.
 It finally rolled out to Europe in 2022, and I am glad it did.
 The EC885 offers essentially the same features as the EC785, as well as the accessories.

 The big difference here is the proper steam wand!
 This is the same steam wand as used on their La Specialista line of espresso machines, and it steams WAY better than the panarellos of the previous generations, in my experience.
 ALSO, the new panarello is a ‘non-burn’ steam wand, which means that it will not burn your hand while using it.